photo © Discovering Finland

 Situated between lakes Näsijärvi and Pyhäjärvi, Tampere has grown thanks in part to differing in water levels of the lakes, 18 metres, and the channel that links them – the Tammerkoski Rapids.
 There are at least a dozen museums here and it is recognised as the centre for theatrical arts in Finland.
 There are some wonderful examples of Art Nouveau architecture in the city, as well as some of Finland’s most impressive churches.
 It is also home to Särkänniemi, one of Finland’s best loved adventure parks.
 Although Tampere is still a thriving industrial city, much of the former industrial areas have been recovered thanks to forward-thinking city planners, with a dense hub of restaurants and cafés, shops, theatres and cinemas, galleries, museums, and sport and fitness centres.

-Tampere is also recognised as the Sauna Capital of the World, with over 30 public saunas in the region for everyone to relax in, open throughout the year.
-Tampere is particularly attractive for those who love to mix hot steam and ice-cold water, as the region offers the most numerous possibilities in Finland to enjoy this addictive combination.
+Tampere is also recognised as the Sauna Capital of the World, with over 30 public saunas in the region for anyone to relax in, throughout the year. https://visittampere.fi/en/public-saunas-in-tampere/ Tampere is particularly attractive for those who love to mix hot steam and ice-cold water, as the region offers the most numerous possibilities in Finland to enjoy this addictive combination.
+Sauna & Restaurant Kuuma is located in the Heart of Tampere, by the Laukontori market square and boat quay, and it boasts a restaurant, a big two-storey terrace and two saunas, open all year round.
+You can experience the hottest löyly sensations either in wood-heated sauna or modern smoke sauna.From the sauna heat, you only need to take a couple of steps to plunge into the refreshing waters of Pyhäjärvi lake, in Kuuma’s own pool area.